 I like to find a backpack big enough to hold the things I need to bring but not too heavy that it hurts my back to carry.
 That is the key to a good hiking backpack.

 If you plan to take longer hikes or hikes in very warm weather, consider getting a Camelbak.
 A Camelbak has a straw and water container to allow you to drink and stay hydrated while you hike.

 I am able to fit my phone, keys, and a few snacks.
 The cool one I found below even holds water bottles which frees your hands to help your kids on the hike.

 First Aid Kit

 It’s a good idea to bring a small first aid kit on the trail.
 I can’t even count the number of times our kids have needed a band-aid from tripping while hiking.

-I like to throw a couple ponchos into my bag in case it rains.
-You don’t want to be stuck in a downpour when your a long walk from your car.
+I like to throw a couple of ponchos into my bag in case it rains.
+You don’t want to be stuck in a downpour when you’re a long walk from your car.
 Plus their super lightweight and easily fit in your backpack.

 Baby Hiking Backpack

 If you are hiking with a small child, I suggest you use a baby hiking backpack.
 Carrying a small child in your arms throughout a hike or trying to get them to walk will take away from your enjoyment of the hike.